agkozak/bettybolton.co.uk/index.md

 ---
 layout: page
-title: Thank You!
+title: Betty Bolton
-sitemap: false
 ---

+## Coming soon!

 Thank you for buying the PRO version of Hydejack! 🎉